nickhart/simple-game-server/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request with a clear description of your changes

+Note: This project uses UUIDs for certain tables.
+If modifying schema, ensure proper UUID handling.

 ## Future Plans